novellus/mtg-ai-card-generator/readme.md

     * render legendary frame?
     * decrease save file resolution to limit file size?
 * ```encode.py```
+    * fix large numbers encoded in unary
+        * either encode large numbers in decimal/binary, or convert all numbers to binary.
+Unary might be easier for the AI to understand and replicate, but binary is much more managable for the number range it needs to access.
+So we use a slightly syntactically more complex number system everywhere in order to reduce the number of syntaxes the AI needs to understand.
+This seems like a win.
+        * switch field names to unique characters (not numbers)
     * implement ```error_correct_AI``` if needed
     * implement ```validate```
         * Try to implement a parser that checks for a definition for ```X```